burst

 binding energy curve

-The curve graphically reveals that as the mass of the atoms increases and the ratio of neutrons to protons varies in heavier isotopes, there is less stability in those atomic elements whose mass is greater than iron.
-This less stability at greater mass where protons and neutron ratios are closer to one to one means that certain more massive isotopes are susceptible to fission.
+The curve of binding energy graphically reveals that as the mass of the atoms increases and the ratio of neutrons to protons varies in heavier isotopes.
+There is less stability in those atomic elements whose mass is greater than iron than among those whose masses are less than iron [Fe].
+The decline in stability at ever greater mass where protons and neutron ratios are closer to one to one means that certain more massive isotopes are susceptible to fission.

 link